codetilldie/html_template/README.md

 Default filters
 ===

-HTMLTemplate has implements some default common filters
+HTMLTemplate is supported some default common filters

 `trim`